-The background check is another important step in the tenant screening process.
-This involves checking the tenant's criminal history to make sure they don't have any violent or drug-related convictions that could be a risk to you and other tenants.
+Another crucial phase in the tenant screening procedure is the background investigation.
+This is investigating the tenant's criminal background to make sure they don't have any convictions for crimes involving violence or drugs that could endanger you or other tenants.

 Kentucky Tenant Law

-KRS 383.500 states that all rental agreements must be in writing and must include the terms and conditions of the tenancy, the address of the premises, the amount of rent to be paid, the security deposit amount, the duration of the tenancy, and any other rules governing the tenancy.
-The law also sets out the rights of tenants and landlords in the event of a breach of contract, such as the landlord's right to evict the tenant or the tenant's right to withhold rent due to a breach by the landlord.
+All rental agreements must be in writing and include the terms and circumstances of the leasing, the address of the premises, the amount of the rent to be paid, the amount of the security deposit, the length of the tenancy, and any other regulations controlling the tenancy, according to KRS 383.500.
+The legislation also outlines the rights of renters and landlords in the event of a contract violation, including the landlord's right to evict the tenant and the tenant's right to refuse to pay rent due to the landlord's violation.

-KRS 383.570 outlines the rights of tenants to make repairs and deduct the cost of such repairs from their rent if the landlord fails to make necessary repairs.
-The law also allows tenants to terminate their lease if repairs are not made in a timely manner and the premises are uninhabitable.
+If the landlord neglects necessary repairs, KRS 383.570 describes the tenants' rights to make repairs themselves and deduct the cost of those repairs from their rent.
+The law also permits tenants to end their lease early if necessary repairs are not done on time, and the property becomes unsafe to occupy.

 Kentucky Eviction Laws

-In Kentucky, the eviction process begins when a landlord serves the tenant with a notice of eviction.
-This notice must be in writing and must include the amount of unpaid rent, the amount of any late fees, the amount of any court costs, and the date by which the tenant must pay the rent or vacate the premises.
-The landlord must serve the tenant with the notice of eviction in person or by certified mail.
+In Kentucky, serving the tenant with a notice of eviction is the first step in the eviction procedure.
+The amount of the overdue rent, late fees, court expenses, and the deadline by which the renter must pay the rent or vacate the property must all be included in this written notice.
+The tenant must receive the notice of eviction from the landlord in person or via certified mail.

 Kentucky Landlord Tenant Law

-The Kentucky landlord tenant law also outlines the remedies available to tenants in the event of a breach of contract.
-This includes the right to withhold rent, the right to sue for damages, and the right to seek an injunction requiring the landlord to address the issue.
+The Kentucky landlord-tenant legislation also describes the legal recourse that renters have in the event of a contract breach.
+This covers the right to refuse to pay rent, the right to file a compensation claim, and the right to ask a court to order the landlord to fix the problem.

 Kentucky Renters Rights